corbado/example-passkeys-php-symfony/README.md

 You can start your ngrok instance by typing `ngrok http 8000`.
 In your terminal you should see the following:
 ![image](https://user-images.githubusercontent.com/23581140/205919914-986f95ea-7c32-4501-a651-f47b16e3b2e2.png)

-Entering the url which is inside the red rectangle with `/ping` as path should now display "pong" as well as this ngrok url just forwards requests to your local instance.
+Entering the url which is inside the red rectangle with `/ping` as path should now display "pong" as well since this ngrok url just forwards requests to your local instance.

-Congrats!
-You're set!
+Stop your symfony server by pressing `Ctrl+C` and open [/src/Controller/BackendController.php](https://github.com/corbado/widget-complete-tutorial/blob/master/src/Controller/BackendController.php) locally.
+There you need to configure the `projectId`, `apiSecret` constants with the corresponding values from the [Corbado developer panel](https://app.corbado.com).
+This is required for authentication with the Corbado server.
+Look here if you aren't sure where to get these values from.
+Also set the `ngrokUrl` constant to your previously obtained ngrok-url.

+Congrats, you're set!
+Once you restart your symfony server the authentication process should be fully operational.

-### Once it's running
+### 2.4.
+Once it's running

+If you now go to your ngrok url you should be forwarded to the `/login` page.
+There you can sign up / sign in and if authenticated you will be forwarded to the homepage.
+Have fun!